 - A general method that is convex and guaranteed to produce a global solution.

-- For handwritten character recognition, linear kernel with n=2(nonlinear) works good.
+- For handwritten character recognition, the linear kernel with n=2(nonlinear) works well.

 - SVMs don’t perform very well in large datasets and lot of features because of the training time being cubic.
 Naive bayes classifier would be better when there is lot of overlap and noise compared to svms.

 - SVMs “don’t work well with lots and lots of noise, so when the classes are very overlapping, you have to count independent evidence